Brand Is Not Enough: Innovation Critical for Elite InstitutionsHunt Lambert | Dean of Continuing Education and Extension, Harvard University

 What does this mean to the traditional university going online and taking on the role of innovator?
 To Harvard’s Extension School, which offers 47 undergraduate and graduate degrees all priced lower than most public four-year university’s in-state price, it means we must start with adult part-time student success as our strategic anchor and accept that student success requires high-quality courses and programs and high-quality customer service.

-Our brand will bring them to our door, but only our innovation will get them out that door as graduates.
+Our brand will bring them to our door, but only our innovation will get them through the door as students, and then out that door as graduates.

 Technology lets us scale lectures and improve our active-mastery online education.
 In these courses, students demonstrate competence with the material and the courses are engineered to provide instant feedback and return to missed concepts.